Improving Crop Production Monitoring and Agricultural Insurance Solutions through Satellite Technology

 2. The generated information can further be used to make agricultural insurance solutions more efficient and transparent.
 RIICE provides capacity building for and technical advice to decision-makers on the design and implementation of satellite-supported insurance solutions which can cushion the negative financial effects caused by natural catastrophes for governments, agricultural intermediaries and rural farmers.
 Beside that technical trainings to in-country research institutions are implemented to build local capacity.

 - RIICE project has been monitoring rice production on 13 demonstration test sites across six countries: Cambodia, India, Indonesia, Philippines, Thailand and Vietnam.
-The total monitored area per season was almost 5 million hectares, with over 1.6 million hectares of rice within that monitored area per season.
-The project and its partners are planning to upscale monitoring and mapping activities towards a nationwide coverage.
+During Phase II RIICE managed to scale up to a monitoring coverage of more than 15 million hectares per season.

-- Accuracy assessments of the mapped rice area and yield lie mainly in the range between 85% and 93% across the different countries (mean 89% for rice area mapping and 87% for yield estimations in 2014).
-The accuracy assessment is based on over 1,300 ground validation points per season (over 100 per site) undertaken by the local partners of RIICE as well as comparison with official yield statistics.
+- Accuracy assessments of the mapped rice area and yield lie mainly in the range between 80% and 93% across the different countries.
 The results demonstrate that RIICE technology can capture a substantial amount of the variability in yield across countries, seasons and environments at a level of detail equal to or better than what is available from statistical offices.

 - RIICE was able to respond to flood events in Thailand and the Philippines which occurred during RIICE Phase I with detailed flood map information within a couple of days both times.